 A rising star on the professional freeskiing scene, Amie, 27, is joined in “Chasing Shadows” by fellow Tahoe skiers JT Holmes, Ingrid Backstrom and Sho Kashima.
 Squaw Valley Olympic icon Jonny Moseley narrates the movies, while Jeff has done freelance video work for Warren Miller over the past seven or eight years.

 As any of them will attest, working on a Warren Miller set is still a big deal, even after six and a half decades and a growing number of companies challenging with progressive new films.

-“It’s definitely the biggest break that I’ve gotten in my ski career, because Warren Miller is the most visible ski film in terms of the following,” Amie said Wednesday from Seattle, where “Chasing Shadows” premieres this week.
+“It’s definitely the biggest break that I’ve gotten in my ski career, because Warren Miller is the most visible ski film in terms of the following,” Amie said recently from Seattle, where “Chasing Shadows” premiered.
 “So it’s huge for me.
 I’m really excited about it.”

 The Engerbretsons are not the only Tahoe family with close ties to Warren Miller.

 Day, who moved to Squaw Valley from Vermont in the early ’80s, skied in eight Warren Miller movies, starting with “Ski Country” in 1984.
-He got into video work after several years starring in films and went on to become a cinematographer with Warren Miller.
+He got into video work after several years starring in films and went onto become a cinematographer with Miller.
 He holds the title to this day and is regarded as one of skiing’s elite filmmakers.

 “The first time I shot with Warren Miller, I think I was 16, and I went with my dad to Davos, Switzerland, and was just kind of like an assistant for him,” Danny recalled.
 “We’ve always worked really well together.
 It’s a pretty fun father-son team for sure.
 He’s my No. 1 mentor.
 Just working with him over the years was pretty much like going to a film school.
 Learning the ropes firsthand from him has been huge.”